 - Prepare all the ingredients before you begin.
 Combine the cream sauce ingredients in a bowl, whisk and set aside.
 Make sure the potatoes are sliced very thinly and evenly.

 - Turn the Instant Pot on and press the Sauté function key.
 Heat a teaspoon of butter in the inner pot and add one-third of the leeks.
 Spread them on the bottom and sprinkle with about ¼ teaspoon of salt.
+Cook for 1-2 minutes, stirring around.
+Press Cancel/Keep Warm to stop the Saute process.
+Add half a cup of vegetable stock to the leeks and stir around.

 - Add a third of the sliced potatoes and spread over the leeks.
 Sprinkle with another pinch of salt (about 1/4 teaspoon).
 Pour over a third of the cream sauce evenly.

-- Add another layer of leeks and potatoes (another third of each).
+- Add another layer of raw leeks and potatoes (another third of each).
 Sprinkle potatoes with another 1/4 teaspoon of salt.
 Pour another third of the cream sauce evenly.

 - Finish with the final layer of leeks and potatoes, a bit of salt and the final bit of the cream sauce.

 - Finally, evenly and gently pour over the vegetable stock.
 Use your hands to press down the potatoes and leeks so that the sauce comes up to the surface.
 They won’t be completely covered but we just want to apply some pressure so everything is nice and tight.
 Potatoes will give out some juice as well, which will incorporate into the dish.
-Press Cancel to stop the Sauté process.

 - While the Instant Pot is cooking, preheat the oven to about 220 C/ 420 F (unless you want to finish the dish at a later stage).